tanghao-ucas/mit6.s081/lab1/README.md

 This idea is dut to Doug Mcllroy, inventor of Unix pipes, the explaination are from [Here](https://swtch.com/~rsc/thread/)

 Your solution should be in the file `user/primes.c`

+## find (moderate)
+Write a simple version of the UNIX find program:

++ find all the files in a directory tree with a specific name.
++ Use recursion to allow find to descend into sub-directories
++ Don't recurse into `.` and `..`

+Your solution should be in the file `user/find.c`